folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Duplicating a loan policy

 1. In the **Loan policies** pane, select the loan policy you want to duplicate.
 2. In the **loan policy details** pane, click **Actions > Duplicate**.
-A Create loan policy window appears with the same loan information as the policy you chose to duplicate.
+A New loan policy window appears with the same loan information as the policy you chose to duplicate.
 3. Edit any of the loan information before saving the policy.
+Be aware that the system does not warn you or prevent you from having two loan policies with the same Loan policy name.
 4. Click **Save & close**.
 The duplicate policy is saved and appears in the Loan policy pane.

 ### Editing a loan policy

 1. In the **Loan policies** pane, select the loan policy you want to edit.
-2. In the **Loan policy details** pane, click **Actions > Edit**.
+2. In the **loan policy details** pane, click **Actions > Edit**.
 3. Edit the loan policy.
 4. Click **Save & close**.
 The policy is updated.